steps137/car_agents/doc/main.md

-If AI returns actions of dimension (N,5), then the first 2 actions are interpreted as gas and steering, the remaining 3 are components of the vector that is drawn when the show_actions=True You can, for example, write the direction from the Decision Making module into this vector.
+If AI returns actions of dimension (N,5), then the first 2 actions are interpreted as gas and steering, the remaining 3 are components of the vector that is drawn when the show_actions=True.
+You can, for example, write the direction from the Decision Making module into this vector.

 In addition to standard keyboard arrow control (see main_game function), the pygame environment supports the following keys: